marked by self-restraint and reticence

 hardy skepticism was able utterly to put this fifth guest's shrill metallic urgency out of mind.

-a false and malicious publication printed for the purpose of defaming a living person
+a false and malicious publication

 An overheard rumor is not libel; it could be slander, but the rumor is about an event that's supposed to be happy not hurtful.
 As a Yale graduate who used to write for the college's newspaper, Nick would know the different intents attached to rumor, libel and slander.
 But he deliberately exaggerates here to be funny and to emphasize that he is not ready for marriage.